Slit-scan photography: Use in cinematography

-This type of effect was revived in other productions, for films and television alike.
-For instance, slit-scan was used by Bernard Lodge to create the Doctor Who title sequences for Jon Pertwee and Tom Baker used between December 1973 and January 1980.
+This type of effect was used in other films and television productions.
+Slit-scan was used by Bernard Lodge to create the Doctor Who title sequences for Jon Pertwee and Tom Baker used between December 1973 and January 1980.
 Slit-scan was also used in Star Trek: The Next Generation (1987–1994) to create the "stretching" of the starship Enterprise-D when it engaged warp drive.
 Due to the expense and difficulty of this technique, the same three warp-entry shots, all created by Industrial Light and Magic for the series pilot, were reused throughout the series virtually every time the ship went into warp.
 Slit-scan photography was also used on Interstellar for scenes in the tesseract at the end of the movie.

 Description

 Slit-scan is an animation created image by image.
 Its principle is based upon the camera’s relative movement in relation to a light source, combined with a long exposure time.
 The process is as follows: